30 Simple Ways You Can Prevent Cancer

 Cancers don’t develop overnight.
 These cancer-fighting foods and other lifestyle moves can significantly reduce your cancer risk.
 Of course, you should always check with your doctor with any concerns.

 Not only do sugary drinks contribute to obesity and diabetes, they may also increase your risk of endometrial cancer.
 According to research from the University of Minnesota School of Public Health, women who drank large amounts of sugar-laden beverages had up to an 87 percent higher risk of endometrial cancer, likely due to the pounds these drinks can add.
-These are reasons that you should avoid all soda (that means diet too).
+Make sure you know these 9 surprising causes of cancer.

 Resistant starch, found in foods like green bananas, rolled oats, and white beans, may help reduce the increased risk of colon cancer from a diet high in red meat.
 According to the journal Cancer Prevention Research, participants in a study had a 30 percent increase in cell proliferation in the rectal tissue after eating 300 grams of lean red meat a day (about 10 ounces) for four weeks.
 After adding 40 grams of resistant starches a day while eating the meat, cell proliferation levels went back down to normal.
-If you’re a little bit confused about what a resistance starch is, here’s everything you need to know about it.
+These are the 50 cancer myths you need to stop believing right now.

 New studies suggest that people who spend most of their day sitting are at a 24 percent higher risk for colon and endometrial cancer than people who spend less time in a chair.
 Other research showed that people who spent more time in front of the TV had a 54 percent increased risk of colon cancer than those who watched less TV.
 Time to switch to a standing desk?
 If that’s not an option, get up and walk around for a few minutes at least once an hour.
-Try out these resolutions to make you stand at work.
+Here are the 29 things you think cause cancer but don’t.

 Broccoli is a cancer-preventing super food—one you should eat frequently.
 But take note: A study done in 2008 by Italian researchers found that steamed broccoli contains more glucosinolate (the healthy components of the vegetable) than boiled, fried, or microwaved broccoli.
 Nutrients leach into the cooking water instead of remaining in the vegetable, according to the Harvard Family Health Guide.